iBrebrek/softwaresaona/README.md

 # Intro

-This is a solution to the code challange described below the intro.
+This is a solution to the code challenge described below the intro.

 To run the solution, use the script `runner.py`.
-It takes 0 arguments and it prompts you to enter a string that represents a 2D array (you can just copy paste examples from challenge description below).
+It takes an argument which represents a 2D array (you can just copy paste path examples from challenge description below).
+For example:
+> python runner.py "
+>  @---A---+
+>          |
+>  x-B-+   C
+>      |   |
+>      +---+
+>"
+Note that some command lines do not support multiline arguments, for example on Windows use PowerShell instead of cmd.

 # [Software Sauna](https://www.softwaresauna.com/) Code Challenge